 Check out employer affiliations.

-Some colleges and universities, because of their proven track record in producing top-performing students in different areas of expertise, are affiliated with companies.
+Because of their proven track record in producing top-performing students in different areas of expertise, some colleges and universities are affiliated with companies.
 These employers prioritize giving opportunities to graduates of affiliated schools.

 Here, we list in random 15 colleges and universities offering valuable job placement assistance.
 We take a closer look at their job placement programs and job placement rates.